top of page

 Photo of the old Pearson HQ building sourced here.
 The photo of my hotel is from their website.

-London: Fun bits
+London: Fun bitsšŸ’‚šŸ¼ā€ā™€ļø

 Richmond is a gorgeous part of London but only for the uber rich.
 It’s the greenest borough, I think, surrounded by the magnificent Richmond Park.
 It’s a bit of a trek out there from the city centre, but I did love wandering around the streets as I headed to and from the Tube station over my long weekend.

 I met AD off the train from Harlow at Liverpool Street station on Saturday morning and we made the journey out to Richmond so I could drop off my suitcase.
-Our main activity for the day was the Houses of Parliament tour that we had pre-booked.
-It sounds a bit nerdy, but the tour is actually very interesting, and the interior of Westminster is rather stunning.
+Our main activity for the day was the Palace of Westminster tour that we had pre-booked.
+It sounds a bit nerdy, but the tour is actually very interesting.
+The interior of Westminster is rather stunning.
 The tour is one of the best things I’ve done in London.
-Unfortunately, after a warm start to Saturday, it turned out to be a cool and dreary weekend.
-I remember feeling cold and not dressed warmly enough.

-We had a lovely poke around London for the remainder of the day.
+After our Westminster tour, we wandered to the Victoria and Albert Museum.
 The V&A has loads of perpetual free exhibitions but there's usually a special exhibition on for a limited period.
 We went to the Wedding Dress 1775-2014 exhibition this time.
 That’s the thing about London, there’s always something interesting to do!
 We also stopped by the always-fun M&Ms World in Leicester Square on our way to dinner before I headed back to Richmond for the night and AD to Rochester where she lives.

 The ship sailed to Australia in the late 1800s, along with 15 other countries, for wool trade.
 According to one source, the ship sailed the equivalent of two and a half return voyages to the moon!
 The Cutty Sark was a working ship for 52 years, a training ship for 22 years, and has been a museum since 1953.
 The ship is now part of the National Maritime Museum at Greenwich and listed as a Grade I monument and the world’s only surviving extreme clipper.

 The gallery beneath the ship holds the world’s largest collection of ships’ figureheads.
 It’s a fab experience to walk on the deck and the museum gallery, but the part I liked the best was walking under the ship’s hull.
 Part of the preservation work on the ship was to lift the copper alloy and zinc composite hull over 3 metres and relieve pressure on the keel.
 This engineering marvel allows visitors to walk beneath the ship and touch the hull.
-We had soup for lunch in the café under the hull.
+We had soup for lunch in the cafĆ© under the hull.
 Nice!

 Greenwich is very pretty, and, despite the cold and my lack of warm clothing, I loved walking through Greenwich Park.
 Greenwich is a super posh and expensive part of London, and there are absolutely stunning homes and lots of leafy green spaces.
 Greenwich is actually within the ceremonial county of Greater London, only around 9km east-south-east of Charing Cross.
 Greenwich has a long history, dating back to the Bronze Age.
+[I was back there again, as noted above, during my April 2022 work stint.]

 I was quite content to spend time on my own on my last day in London.
 I had breakfast at Pret a Manger in Richmond before dragging my suitcase to the luggage storage service at Paddington station.
 I went to the Natural History Museum in the morning.
-Being a weekday it was full of kids on school trips, but I had a blast poking around the exhibits, and especially loved the dinosaur stuff.
+Being a weekday it was full of kids on school trips, but I had a blast poking around the exhibits, and especially loved the dinosaur stuff.Ā

 I spent the rest of my day in and around Trafalgar Square and Westminster.
 I visited the National Gallery.
 I'm more a museum than art gallery type, but I recall spending loads of time at the gallery.
 The paintings on display are incredible and it's easy to get lost in there.